 - Some might prefer the traditional route and opt for a classic silver finish stainless steel look like this one from the Avalon Series.

 Safe skillets are those that are made with non-hypoallergenic materials that are free of toxins.
 This 9-inch skillet is the perfect size if you’re cooking for 1-3 people.
-Enjoy Dalstrong’s lifetime warranty on this skillet with 5-ply copper forged foundation!
+Enjoy Dalstrong’s limited lifetime warranty on this skillet with 5-ply copper forged foundation!

 - Ultra-strong thickness of 2.5mm to prevent dents and warps.